 COVID-19 and Pregnancy: What We Need to Know

 If you had a throat swab positive for

 Are over 18

 Then visit our patient information page to learn how you can join our study to help find out more about COVID-19 and pregnancy

 Or if you are a healthcare professional who cares for pregnant women and are interested in our study please visit the page for healthcare professionals to find out more

-The periCOVID study was set up by a group of doctors and researchers working with Public Health England who are interested in understanding if pregnant women who test positive for the novel coronavirus (SARS-COV-2) can transmit the infection to their unborn babies.
+The periCOVID study was set up by a group of doctors and researchers who are interested in understanding if pregnant women who test positive for the novel coronavirus (SARS-COV-2) can transmit the infection to their unborn babies.